Anasina Gray-Barberio

-Anasina Gray-Barberio is a Samoan-Australian community worker and politician.
-She is a member of the Victorian Legislative Council in the Northern Metropolitan Region.
+Anasina Gray-Barberio (born 1981/1982) is a Samoan-Australian politician, non-profit executive and community worker.
+She is a member of the Victorian Legislative Council for the Northern Metropolitan Region.
 She has also worked in the community sector.

 Early life

-Between 2020 and 2024, Anasina is completing a Bachelor of Social Work from Deakin University.
+Gray-Barberio was born in Samoa, the second of six children to Samoan rugby union international Paul Gray and health teacher Taualogomai Gray.
+She attended Utuali’i Primary School and the Leulumoega-Fou College before moving to Melbourne at the age of 14, settling in the suburb of Broadmeadows.
+Gray-Barberio attended Deakin University from 2020 to 2024, graduating with a Bachelor of Social Work.

-Anasina has worked extensively within the community sector, focusing on community engagement, development, and project management with diverse cultural groups.
-She is the founder of Engage Pasefika, a grassroots organisation dedicated to addressing gaps in culturally responsive health services and advancing health equity for Pacific Island communities.
+She has worked extensively within the community sector, focusing on community engagement, development and project management with diverse cultural groups.
+She is the founder of Engage Pasefika, a grassroots organisation dedicated to overcoming gaps in culturally responsive health services and advancing health equity for Pacific Island communities.
 She has also served as a Community Advisory Committee member for the Royal Melbourne Hospital.

 Political career

-Gray-Barberio filled the outgoing Legislative Council seat of former Victorian Greens leader Samantha Ratnam, who announced she will be contesting the Wills electorate in the 2025 federal election.
-She is the first Samoan Member of Parliament in Victorian Parliament.
+Gray-Barberio filled the outgoing Legislative Council seat of former Victorian Greens leader Samantha Ratnam, who resigned to contest the Division of Wills at the 2025 federal election.
+Upon her appointment she became the first Samoan MP in the Victorian parliament.
+Gray-Barberio requested that she be sung into the parliament, a traditional Samoan custom, but her request to allow this by suspending standing orders was denied and the singing instead took place in the public corridors of Parliament House.

+Personal life

+Gray-Barberio's younger brother, Tala Gray, is a professional rugby union player who currently plays for CS Bourgoin-Jallieu.
+She has two sons.